jamesmunns/python-sdk/README.rst

 --------

 Receive a 10 second data stream using MQTT_, from one of your WunderBar sensors (device).
-In the follwoing example the device does not have to be a public one in order to be used (you can obtain your device IDs from the relayr Dashboard `My Devices`_ section):
+In the following example the device does not have to be a public one in order to be used (you can obtain your device IDs from the relayr Dashboard `My Devices`_ section):